soneyahossain/hcc-gap-recommender/README.md

 ### Computing `SCC` and `OBCC` for all subjects
 ```
-# this will run on 2 subject programs (as running all subjects will take 1hr)
+# warning: can easily take 1 hr
 cd $HCC_EXPERIMENTS/scripts
 ./rq1.sh all
 ```